Joseph Benti: Other works

 Benti was a close friend of science fiction author Ray Bradbury, and produced a documentary about him, Ray Bradbury: Writer, Storyteller, Dreamer.
 He also wrote a TV column for the Los Angeles Herald Examiner.

 Benti also dabbled in acting, usually playing newscasters in films such as Perfect Gentlemen, St. Helens and Winchell.

 Personal life

 Benti was a long time resident of the Studio City neighborhood of Los Angeles.
 He later moved to Camarillo, California.

 He married his first wife, Rosalie Ammerman of Dana, Indiana, in 1955.
 They had three children and divorced in 1974.

 Benti lived with TV anchor Christine Lund for several years in the late 1970s.
-He married Patty Ecker in 1980, and the couple had twins in 1982.
+He married fellow reporter Patty Ecker in 1980, and the couple had twins in 1982.

 Honors

 In 1968, Benti was named to the University of Iowa's College of Liberal Arts and Sciences School of Journalism and Mass Communications Hall of Fame.
 At KNXT, Benti also won two Emmy Awards for a series he wrote and reported on pertaining to the Panama Canal.